-The article explains a single chip circuit which can be used for recording short voice clips or any audio clip ranging from 20 to 60 seconds.
+The article explains a single chip circuit which can be used for recording and playing back short voice clips or any audio clip ranging from 20 to 60 seconds.

 About the IC APR9600

 The incorporated IC APR9600 is a programmable voice recorder chip which facilitates infinite number of recording/erase of audio files in it as per user preference.

 The recording or storage of the audio can be done through an integrated electret mic or via any line out or RCA port of an audio reproducing device.

 However since the IC is a low bit device does not support Hi-Fi recording rather low quality music.

 The sampling rate or the frequency response is limited to just 8 kHz max that's pretty ordinary if we compare it with the specs of modern Hi-Fi equipment.